These Are the Skin-Care Products You Should Never Use, Based on Where You Live

 If you live in a place that’s hot and humid year-round, you’re most likely use to that constant sticky feeling—a feeling that you probably don’t like and most definitely do not like on your face.
 In this type of climate, a good cleanser will be your life savior.
 “Heat and humidity can make the skin feel greasy and oily, so the right cleanser is needed to remove dirt an oil from the skin,” says Joshua Zeichner, MD, director of Cosmetic & Clinical Research and assistant professor of dermatology at Mount Sinai in New York City.
-Dr. Zeichner recommends avoiding hydrating face washes and instead sticking with something more lightweight like foaming cleansers.
-If you want to properly wash your face, make sure you’re not making any of these mistakes.
+Dr. Zeichner recommends avoiding hydrating face washes and instead sticking with something more lightweight like foaming cleansers (and avoid making these face-washing mistakes too.)

 Cold and windy